ATD: Augmenting CP Tensor Decomposition by Self Supervision: Experimental Details

-\paragraph{Dataset Processing.} {\em Sleep-EDF} is collected during an age effect study on sleep healthy Caucasians performed in 1987-1991.
-The age of the patients ranges from 25 to 101, and the patient was taking non sleep-related medications.
-The dataset contains 153 full-night EEG (from Fpz-Cz and Pz-Oz electrode locations), EOG (horizontal), and submental chin EMG recordings.
-This dataset is under Open Data Commons Attribution License v1.0; {\em MGH Sleep} is provided by \citep{biswal2018expert} and sleep laboratory at Massachusetts General Hospital (MGH), where six EEG channels (i.e., F3-M2, F4-M1, C3-M2, C4-M1, O1-M2, O2-M1) are used for sleep staging recorded at 200.0 Hz frequency.
-After filtering out mismatched signals and missing labels, we finally get 6,478 recordings.
-These two datasets are processed in a similar way.
+{\em Sleep-EDF} is public, which contains 153 full-night EEG (from Fpz-Cz and Pz-Oz electrode locations), EOG (horizontal), and submental chin EMG recordings, under Open Data Commons Attribution License v1.0 and {\em MGH Sleep} is provided by \citep{biswal2018expert}, where F3-M2, F4-M1, C3-M2, C4-M1, O1-M2, O2-M1 channels are used, containing 6,478 recordings.
+These two EEG datasets are processed in a similar way.
 First, the raw data are (long) recordings of each subject.
 On subject-level, these recordings are categorized into unlabeled and labeled sets by $90\%:10\%$.
 Then the labeled sets are further separated into training and test by $5\%:5\%$.
-Next, within each set (unlabeled, training, test), recordings are further segmented into disjoint 30-second-long periods, called {\em epochs} (note that the "epoch" has different meanings here, not the same as in deep learning), which are the data samples in our study.
-Here, for a fair comparison, we do not consider the dependency between epochs, and they are assumed i.i.d. samples.
-Each signal epoch is a matrix, {\em channel by timestamp}, and they have the same size.
-Every epoch is associated with one of five sleep stages, Awake (W), Non-REM stage 1 (N1), Non-REM stage 2 (N2), Non-REM stage 3 (N3), and REM stage (R).
-The stage assignments obtained by clinicians are published along with the datasets, and we use them as class labels.
+Next, within each set (unlabeled, training, test), recordings are further segmented into disjoint 30-second-long periods, which are the data samples in our study.
+Each data sample is represented as a matrix, {\em channel by timestamp}, and they are associated with one of five sleep stages, Awake (W), Non-REM stage 1 (N1), Non-REM stage 2 (N2), Non-REM stage 3 (N3), and REM stage (R). {\em HAR} is also public, collected as 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz by the embedded accelerometer and gyroscope.
+It has been randomly partitioned into 70\% and 30\%.
+We use 70\% as the unlabeled data (labels removed) and split the other part: 15\% as training data and 15\% as the test data.
+The license of this dataset is included in their citation. {\em PTB-XL} is a public ECG dataset, which contains 21,837 clinical 12-lead ECGs (male: 11,379 and female: 10,458) of 10-second length with a sampling frequency of 500 Hz.
+We randomly split the dataset into unlabeled (remove the labels) and labeled sets by $90\%:10\%$; then the labeled sets are further separated into training and test by $5\%:5\%$.
+This dataset is under Open BSD 3.0.